Iskra Lawrence Shows Off Her Post-Baby Curves As She Goes Through Cardio Workout Routine

-Iskra Lawrence is giving followers a glimpse of her post-baby curves and opening up about the the way she’s been keeping to a suddenly disjointed workout routine since welcoming a baby back in April.
+Iskra Lawrence gave followers a glimpse of her post-baby curves and opened up about the way she has been keeping to a suddenly disjointed workout routine since welcoming a baby in April.

-The 29-year-old model took to Instagram on Thursday to share a video — which can be seen here — of her upbeat cardio circuit.
+The 29-year-old model took to Instagram on Thursday to share a short video — which can be seen here — of her upbeat cardio circuit.
 The routine, set to Demi Lovato’s song “Sorry Not Sorry,” showed Iskra going through a series of side-step high knees, jumping jacks, and squat jump floor taps.
 Though the video itself appeared to have been sped up a bit to fit in the short time frame of the Instagram clip, it was a high-energy and fast-paced routine, with the model’s ponytail bouncing as she went through the exercises in what appeared to be her home’s living room.

 The video captured some viral attention, racking up more than 55,000 likes and earning plenty of supportive comments from followers.
 Many of them offered encouragement to the new mother, praising her for the dedication she showed and her great shape just months after welcoming a little boy.
 Some found it inspiring to see a woman with a curvier figure offering encouragement to others.
-Iskra has become one of the top plus-sized models, and frequently uses her platform to share messages of body acceptance to her fans.
+Iskra has become one of the top plus-sized models, and she frequently uses her platform to share messages of body acceptance with her fans.

 “You look great girl!” one person wrote.